-Agricultural producers within unincorporated San Diego County that receive water from the San Diego County Water recommended by MRCD.
-Authority (or member agencies).

-Growers must have one or more acres of planted, irrigated agricultural material.
+- Agricultural producers within the San Diego County Water Authority service area (with participating member agencies). - Growers must have one or more acres of planted, irrigated agricultural material.

-Up to \$550/acre or \$5,000 (whichever is lower) to implement efficiency upgrades
+Up to \$550/acre or \$5,000 (whichever is lower) to implement efficiency upgrades recommended by MRCD.

-To sign up for a free agricultural irrigation system evaluation, contact Luis Ramos (MRCD Agricultural Program Director) by phone or email.
+To sign up for a free agricultural irrigation system evaluation, contact Mission RCD by phone or email.